brightwellt/CarND-Vehicle-Detection/writeup_template.md

 The code for the  sliding window search is in the "Strip Searching" section.
 There are also a couple of functions in the "Lesson Functions section too.
 I search in a number of strips going down the image.
 Overlapping each window by 50% with its neighbours seemed effective.
 Small search windows near the horizon (32x32) ranging to larger windows (96x96) down towards the bonnet of the car.
 The area above the horizon was not searched.
 After some deliberation I decided to search the whole width of the image.
 Masking the left side would mean a cleaner final video.
-However the detection of cars coming the other way seemed like a legitimate thing to do.
+However leaving it in - and therefore detecting cars coming the other way seemed like a legitimate thing to do.

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+Here's the windows I used:

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+The find_cars function in the "Lesson functions" section of the notebook contains the code for searching images.
+I adapted this function from the lesson code to take in a collection of searches to perform.
+I also looked at making use of the multiprocessing library, and HOGDescriptors as per a couple of forum tips.

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: